de-marauder/tf-kubernetes/README.md

-# Provision 2 application on an AWS EKS cluster
+# Provision 3 application on an AWS EKS cluster

 ## Description
-This repo contains terraform code to provision and manage two separate applications on a kubernetes cluster using AWS EKS.
+This repo contains terraform code to provision and manage three separate applications on a kubernetes cluster using AWS EKS.
 The components of the infrasture are split up into 3 separate modules which are invoked separately to reduce the size of the state file and boost build times.

 The 3 modules include:
 - `The EKS cluster`: Including a VPC and 6 subnets